mattwaite/sportsdatabook/_book/01-intro.md

 ## [1] 4
 ```

 Congrats, you've run some code.
 It's not very complex, and you knew the answer before hand, but you get the idea.
 We can compute things.
-We can also store things.
-In programming languages, these are called variables or objects.
+We can also store things. **In programming languages, these are called variables**.
 We can assign things to variables using `<-`.
-And then we can do things with them.
-Try this in your console.
+And then we can do things with them. **The `<-` is a called an assignment operator**.

 ```r